f1377v/MyE-commerceProject/README.md

 # Link to Github
   https://github.com/f1377v/MyE-commerceProject

+# Notes
-Note: The key and access code in onSubmission.php are not real, have only added them there to showcase the correct code usage.
+The key and access code in onSubmission.php are not real, have only added them there to showcase the correct code usage.
 The live server however has proper credentials implemented which you test for yourself by uploading an image.

-Note: The Locate me button inside the search form doesn't work if you access the website using the ip address because it's not safe (it's not https).
+The Locate me button inside the search form doesn't work if you access the website using the ip address because it's not safe (it's not https).
 However it does work in the other url provided(https://mye-commerceproject.com/).

 Ajax was used to retrieve reviews from the database.